endoflife-date/endoflife.date/products/firefox.md

  - Firefox: Simply named Firefox, this is the default channel and is the one recommended.
 It's the stable branch with the latest features available.
 Once a new release is out, the older release immediately stops receiving support and everyone must migrate to the next Firefox release.

  - Firefox Extended Support Release (ESR): is an official version of Firefox developed for large organizations like universities and businesses that need to set up and maintain Firefox on a large scale.
 Firefox ESR does not come with the latest features but it has the latest security and stability fixes.
-Usually these branches are supported for a year, [with a planned release calendar for new ESR branches.](https://wiki.mozilla.org/Release_Management/Calendar)
+Usually these branches are supported for a year, [with a planned release calendar for new ESR branches.](https://wiki.mozilla.org/Release_Management/Calendar) For more information you should review the [release cycle documentation.](https://support.mozilla.org/en-US/kb/firefox-esr-release-cycle)